pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  Synthetic traffic providers should always yield to online networks.
 The parameter is unused and should be ignored.

-.. py:function:: XPLMSendMessageToPlugin(pluginID: int, message: int, param: object) -> None:

- :param pluginID: :py:data:`XPLMPluginID`
- :param message: One of the above ``XPLM_MSG`` messages
- :param object param: parameter appropriate for the type of message being sent.
+.. py:function:: sendMessageToPlugin(pluginID, message, param=None)

- This function sends a message to another plug-in or X-Plane.
-Pass :py:data:`XPLM_NO_PLUGIN_ID` to broadcast to all plug-ins.
-Only enabled plug-ins with a message receive function receive the message. param should be a string or an integer
+ Send plugin *message* (as opposed to, say, a Widget message) to another *pluginID*.
+Pass :data:`NO_PLUGIN_ID` to broadcast to all plug-ins.
+Messages sent to the XPPython3 plugin will be forward to **all** python plugins.
+Only enabled plugins with a message receive function receive the message.

+ Plugins can define their own *message* values.

+ *param* is message-dependent and should be None, a string, or an integer.

+ For example, DataRefEditor plugin supports a message `0x1000000`, with a string parameter, allowing you to notify it of a dataRef your plugin creates.
+(See also :doc:`dataaccess`.)

+ >>> dre = xp.findPluginBySignature('xplanesdk.examples.DataRefEditor')
+ >>> xp.sendMessageToPlugin(dre, 0x01000000, 'myplugin/dataRef1')

+ `Official SDK <https://developer.x-plane.com/sdk/XPLMPlugin/#XPLMSendMessageToPlugin>`__ :index:`XPLMSendMessageToPlugin`

 Plugin Features API
 -------------------